Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - At home this season, Tennessee is 3-1 overall and 3-1 against the spread.

-- On the road, New Orleans has two wins against the spread and is 3-1 overall.
+- New Orleans has two wins against the spread, and is 3-1 overall, in away games.

-- On the road, the Saints are winless ATS (0-2) as 3-point underdogs or more.
+- Away from home, the Saints are winless ATS (0-2) as 3-point underdogs or more.

-- New Orleans has gone over the total once in four road games this year.
+- This season, in four away games, New Orleans has gone over the total once.

 Powered by Data Skrive.